medavox/tuki-nuwa/text/1_building_blocks/Phonology.md

-Toki Nawa uses sounds that occur in all of the most widely spoken languages.
+Tokaja uses sounds that occur in all of the most widely spoken languages.

 Orthography
 =========

-Or, How Toki Nawa is Spelled
+Or, How Tokaja is Spelled
 ---------

-The alphabet of Tuki Nuwa is:
+The alphabet and sound inventory of Tokaja is:

 ```
 a e i j k l m n o p s t u